5 Great Reasons You Should Be Using Google Fonts to Design SVG Images

 Most SVG editors (i.e., Illustrator and Sketch) will not automatically embed fonts into SVG when you export.
-And if you’re using SVG just as an image, embedding it using
+And if you’re embedding the SVG using

-<img> tags, it wouldn’t be able to access external resources such as Google’s font files due to security concerns.
+<img> tags, access to external resources such as Google’s fonts will be prohibited due to security concerns.

-So you’d either have to change the way you embed your SVG image or use Nano to embed fonts into your SVG file.
-Since Nano is able to access to Google Fonts API, it’s able to get your font file, optimize and embed it straight into your SVG.
+So you’d either have to change the way you embed your SVG or use Nano to embed fonts into your SVG.

-The result is, your fonts will stay exactly the same as your original design!
-Less work done!
+The result, your fonts will stay exactly the same as your original design!
+Less work required!

-Using fancy custom fonts, when hit export as SVG in Illustrator, you’re sure to select ‘Convert to Outlines’ in the SVG Options dialog:
+If you use custom fonts, when exporting as SVG in Illustrator, if selecting ‘Convert to Outlines’ in the SVG Options dialog:

 Currently, converting fonts to outlines is the only fastest and sure-work way to ensure your fonts appear to be the same across every devices as illustrated in CSS-Tricks:

 But outlined fonts look blurry especially on low-res screens.
 Most operating systems will optimize fonts (like ClearType subpixel rendering on Windows) to ensure they are shown clearly and sharp on all screens, and since your fonts have been converted to paths, no optimizations will be applied.